Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Introduction

+For the second scenario discussed above, where subsystems are modeled by corresponding random matrix ensemble, the initial coherence of the quantum state, defined as the sum of the square of off-diagonal elements of the density matrix written in energy basis, under interaction quench is shown to act as a resource for equilibration or thermalization even when the ETH is not satisfied \cite{Arul_2022}.
+The equilibration is called strong or weak depending on whether the initial state averaged temporal fluctuation of linear entropy is small or not.
+The equilibration will be referred to as thermalization whenever the equilibrium value of linear entropy reaches the corresponding random vector value, henceforth called Lubkin value\cite{Lub1978}. { For a random vector chosen uniformly from Hilbert space $\mathcal{H}_A \otimes \mathcal{H}_B$ of dimension $2^{L+n}$ with dimension of $\mathcal{H}_{A(B)}$, $2^{L}(2^n)$ such that $L>>n$, the linear entropy of the either subsystem is $\approx 1- \frac{1}{2^n}$}.

-In this paper, we study the spectral fluctuation of static quantum sunburst model\cite{Franchi_2022} and show a transition from Poisson to Wigner-Dyson statistics as a function of interaction strength.
-We then study entanglement dynamics under interaction quench using linear entropy as a probe.
-We further illustrate the role played by the coherence of initial state in achieving the strong thermalization under interaction quench.
-The important distinctions from existing literature is \begin{itemize} \item The pre-quench limit of the chaotic system is two non-interacting integrable sub-systems in contrast to non-integrable limit studied in literature. \item The role of coherence in the initial state is shown to control the mean and variance of post-quench equilibrium value of the linear entropy. \end{itemize} The paper is organized as follows: Section \ref{sec:model} details the sunburst model and relevant results for this work, the transition from integrable to chaotic limit is presented in Section \ref{sec:transition}.
-The entanglement dynamics post the interaction quench is presented in Section \ref{sec:quench} while the role of the initial state coherence in controlling the nature of thermalization is discussed in Section \ref{sec:coherence}.
-We then summarize and present outlook in section \ref{sec:summary}.
+In this paper, we study the spectral fluctuation of the static sunburst quantum Ising model \cite{Franchi_2022} and show a transition from Poisson to Wigner-Dyson statistics as a function of interaction strength.
+Then, using linear entropy as a probe, we study the entanglement dynamics of qubits under interaction quench.
+We also show how initial state coherence plays a role in achieving strong thermalization under interaction quench.
+The key differences from the existing literature are as follows: \begin{itemize} \item In the bipartite setting shown in Eq. \ref{eq:bipartite}, the pre-quench limit of the \textit{quantum chaotic} system is two non-interacting integrable subsystems in contrast to the non-integrable limit studied in the literature \cite{Arul_2001, Arul_2002, Fujisaki_2003, Arul_2016, Arul_2022}. \item The coherence of the initial state is shown to control the mean and variance of the post-quench equilibrium value of the linear entropy. \end{itemize} The paper is organized as follows: We recollect the details of the sunburst quantum Ising model and results relevant to the present work in Section \ref{sec:model}, then study the transition from integrability to chaos with varying interaction strength between the Ising ring and qubits in Section \ref{sec:transition}.
+We discuss the post-quench entanglement dynamics following the interaction quench in Section \ref{sec:quench}, while Section \ref{sec:coherence} focuses on the role of the initial state coherence in controlling the nature of thermalization.
+We present the summary and outlook in Section \ref{sec:summary}.